Diyckstra/terraform-provider-deyckstra/website/docs/d/instance.md

 * `instance_tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired instance.

 * `filter` - (Optional) One or more name/value pairs to use as filters.

-For more information about filtering, see the [EC2 API documentation][describe-instances].
+	Valid names and values can be found in the [EC2 API documentation][describe-instances].

 ~> **Note** At least one of `filter`, `instance_tags`, or `instance_id` must be specified.